the-unrealist/the-unrealist/_posts/2022-10-19-commonui-actionbar.md

 <img src="/assets/images/generic-gamepad-brushes-data-2.png" alt="Details view for the Common Input Base Controller Data asset with the Input Type set to Gamepad and the Gamepad Name set to Generic.">

 Now, open **Project Settings > Game > Common Input Settings**.
-For each supported platform (Windows in this example), add a reference to each Controller Data asset you created.
-Make sure the **Default Gamepad Name** is set to **Generic** (or whatever was set in the Controller Data asset) or it will not work!
+For each supported platform (Windows in this example), add a reference to the relevant Controller Data assets.
+On platforms that support generic gamepads (e.g., Windows), make sure the **Default Gamepad Name** is set to **Generic**, otherwise, use the selected name in the Controller Data asset.

 <img src="/assets/images/project-settings-common-input-settings.png" alt="Common Input Settings in Project Settings showing the Controller Data array with one entry pointing to Generic Gamepad Brushes asset and another pointing to Keyboard Brushes asset.">

 At this point, Common Acton Widgets will automatically display the appropriate icon based on the active input device.

-## Progress Indicator Material Example
+## Registering Actions
-TODO
+Coming soon!